bryanphua/DBProject/README.md

 - rating of the dataset itself
 - name of dataset
 ![alt text](https://github.com/woshibiantai/DBProject/blob/master/misc/search.png "Search results")

+## Useful Comments:
+For each dataset, the user can sort the comments according to it's usefulness according to the number of votes, or the recency.

 ## Dataset recommendation:
 When a user follows a particular dataset, the system will suggest a list of other datasets that the user may be interested in.
 Recommendation is done by displaying other datasets in the same genre.